bastoica/wasabi/wasabi-testing/utils/README.md

-# Wasabi Helper Scripts
+# Helper Scripts

-This README describes the purpose of and sample usage scenarios for each utility script used by Wasabi.
+This README outlines the functionality and provides sample usage examples for each essential helper script.
+These scripts are designed to help reproduce the key results from our evaluation of WASABI.
+We encourate users to check out our [paper](https://bastoica.github.io/files/papers/2024_sosp_wasabi.pdf) for details.

 ### § `run.py`